-Lyophilized (freeze-dried) powder form is the standard delivery method for peptides.
+Lyophilized (freeze-dried) powder form is the standard delivery method for Reconstitution of Peptides.
 The term “lyophilization” refers to the removal of water from a substance after it has been frozen and then put in a vacuum, enabling the ice to transform straight from a solid state into a vapor state without melting.
 Lyophilized peptides often form a little white “puck,” which may be fluffy or granular, depending on the formulation.
 Different methods of lyophilization produce lyophilized peptides that are either more fluffy (granular) or compact.

 Reconstitution, or dissolution in a liquid solution, is required before peptides use in the lab after they have been lyophilized.
 Unfortunately, no “one-size-fits-all” solvent can solubilize all peptides without compromising the integrity of the peptides or their compliance with biological experiments.
 Not all peptides can be dissolved in sterile, distilled water or normal bacteriostatic water.
 This impediment might force the researcher to use a trial and error strategy to dissolve the peptide in ever more powerful solvents.
 Precipitates formed between acetate salts and sodium chloride water are not recommended.